Bullet Points: First Blood

 Some comparisons can be made between the Rambo series and the Death Wish series.
 In both cases the original films are serious in nature.
 One addressing the plight Vietnam vets had when they came back from the war and the other the rise of crime in urban areas in the 1970’s.
 And both got more and more over the top with each sequel too.

 First Blood is quite simply a first rate action film.
 Great story, great cast and good dose of adrenaline pumping action weaving it all together.
 Plus, you can watch this one over and over again, which to me is the highest praise you can give a movie.

-Before I go, here are a few more First Blood related Bullet Points…
+Before I go, here are a few First Blood Bonus Bullet Points…

 - Young David Caruso: Before he was taking his sunglasses off on CSI: Miami and even before he quit N.Y.P.D.
 Blue after one season to pursue a movie career that never really got off the ground, David Caruso was in First Blood.
 His character Mitch sums up the action in the wilderness perfectly when he points out that the cops aren’t hunting Rambo, he’s hunting them.